freeradical13/freeradical13.github.io/index.md

 #### Membranes

 [Membranes][] are selectively permeable, generally only allowing small or nonpolar molecules through.
 This is due to the hydrophobic fatty acids on the inside of the membrane.
+An area enclosed by a membrane may be called a [lumen][].

 An [ion transporter][] (or ion pump) uses active transport to pump ions across a membrane against their concentration gradient.